nikolio/adnotium/README.md

 What's the catch?
 You (just) need an http form that is in your control!

+The ideal system/utility should be in two parts.

+The first part:

+* an html form that users would submit their comments for a given static site article.
+It would use vanila js to make the http post by using fetch

+The second part:

-The ideal script/utility should:
+Or better called the script/utility part should:
 * query email creds(user/pass) from an open keepass instance or other secure place.
-* login to the email and search & download posted forms
+* login to an email box, search & download posted forms that include comments/
 * sanitize comment and post with hugo

 The whole "system" should be seperated into two parts: